 How could I make an environmentally friendly product to fit all toilets?
 This design puzzle obsessed me but I had to get on with my carpentry to pay the bills.
 The Lillipad's design evolved with my carpentry and joinery skills.
 In 1997 I went to Munich, Germany, where I helped build sets for industrial fairs and learnt how to use templates to make curves ⎯ a new Lillipad design followed.

 Two years latter I was back in New Zealand, and with the help of a government start-up grant I produced a number of Lillipads which I sold with modest results at a music festival.
 At the same time I was offered a “leading hand” job building sets on the ‘Lord of the Rings’ films so Lillipad went into hiatus.
 I had a hand in all sorts of sets — mostly dark cavernous ones like Shelob's lair, but my favourites were Weathertop and Hobbiton.
-It was an exhausting job but I did manage to take time to stand back and reflect on the awesomeness of it all.
+It was an exhausting job but my favourite part was taking time to stand back and reflect on the awesomeness of it all.

-In 2003 I resurrected the Lillipad business using the internet and found a discrete and effective way of reaching my market.
-The business continued to grow organically and I added plans to build your own squatting platform to the website.
+In 2003 I resurrected the Lillipad business using the internet and it proved a discrete and effective way of reaching my market.
+The business grew slowly, organically.
+I added plans to the website for people to build their own squatting platform .

 Life is for living and not getting too bogged down, so for two years, my wife Katy and I pursued our dream of doing development aid work supported through Volunteer Service Abroad New Zealand.